strongloop/strongloop.com2/_posts/2019-06-19-building-an-online-game-with-loopback-4-pt5.md

 kubectl get pods
 ```

-If success, you will see this.
+If succeeds, you will see this.
 The `2/2` means there are two containers running in this pod.

 ```
 NAME                         READY     STATUS    RESTARTS   AGE firstgame-85ccbd5496-6nmvt   2/2       Running   0          1m
 ```

 Now our application is running on Kubernetes.
-Next step is to expose it to public.
+Next step is to expose it to the public.

 ```
 kubectl expose deployment firstgame --type=NodePort --port=3000 --name=firstgame-service --target-port=3000